joealden/corum-docs/src/development/4-problems/2-client.md

 ### The Solution

-It turns that it is defined in the GraphQL Spec that when an API operation is a success it returns a JSON object with a root `data` field.
+It turns out that it is defined in the GraphQL Spec that when an API operation is a success it returns a JSON object with a root `data` field.
 It also defines that when an API operation fails it returns a JSON object with a root `error` field.
 This means that all the client needs to do to check for an error if check if the `data` field is defined or if the `error` field is defined.
 For example the check `data == undefined` or `error != undefined` would evaluate to true if an error occurred.

 ## Updating Local State Based on API operations